daronphang/programming-resources/javascript/browser/API.md

 ## Broadcast Channel API

 The Broadcast Channel API allows communication between Tabs, Windows, Frames, Iframes, and Web Workers.
+However, this does not work across different browsers; requires alternatives such as websocket.

 One tab can create and post to a channel as follows:

 ```js
 const channel = new BroadcastChannel("app-data");